-An oophorectomy is a surgical procedure to remove one or both of a woman’s ovaries.
-The surgery is usually performed to prevent or treat certain conditions, such as ovarian cancer or endometriosis.
+An oophorectomy, or ovariectomy, is a surgical procedure to remove one or both of a person’s ovaries.
+Surgeons may use it to prevent or treat certain conditions, such as ovarian cancer or endometriosis.

-The term oophorectomy is used to describe the surgical removal of one or both of the ovaries.
-It is also called ovariectomy.
+An oophorectomy is the surgical removal of one or both ovaries.

 - treating abnormal tissue growth from endometriosis